 Snake tattoos are pretty badass, right?!
 They tend to make great options because of their versatility, and designs can be incredibly varied, with some people opting for vivid colors and large pieces that engulf their arm, while others want to keep it simple with a small black tattoo.
 One thing we can all agree on is that the serpent doesn’t just have a variety of design interpretations, but also meanings.
 It is a creature often associated with danger, but also rebirth and transformation because they shed their skin.
 In different cultures and religions, they can also symbolize varying things; for example, in Christianity, the snake represents sin, while in Japan, it could bring good luck and prosperity.

 22. Compass Tattoo

 A compass is a sophisticated navigational instrument, and the detailing makes it a super cool design.
 Still, it’s more than just the appearance that makes this symbol so common to get inked.
-The tattoo is often associated with a strong sense of direction, perseverance, and a love for travel.
+The compass tattoo is often associated with a strong sense of direction, perseverance, and a love for travel.
 It’s a versatile option, which can be complicated or straightforward, depending on your preference, and suits many different placements on the body.

 23. Elephant Tattoo